qstevens/Eris/README.md

 6. Fill in "Web server (eg. node.js, Tomcat)" and select "Public data" for the empty fields and get your credentials

+Congratulations, you now have your YouTube API Key!
+(Save this, too)

 *Clone **eris** from this repository*

 *Configure botsettings.json*

 1. Take the Discord bot token and paste it into the botsettings(example).json file

-2. Do the same with your API key
+2. Do the same with your YouTube API key

-3. Rename the botsettings(example).json file to botsettings.json
+3. Rename the botsettings(example).json file to simply botsettings.json

 *Authorize the bot on your Discord server*